lfe/lfe/README.md

 ## Docker Support

-LFE no supports Docker.
+LFE now supports Docker.
 To get started, simply do the following, once you have Docker set up on your machine:

 ```bash